brege/porkbun-ddns/README.rst

 porkbun-ddns
 ============

-A simple DDNS client for porkbun.com_
+A simple DDNS client for porkbun.com_.

     I just want the **A** records for **\*.my-domain.xyz** and **my-domain.xyz** to justwerk™.